marcelocra/marcelocra/README.md

 ### 🚀 What I'm Building

+#### ⭐ Highlights

-- **Futurin** (Founder): My software lab where I build and deploy micro-SaaS products using Next.js, TypeScript, Tailwind CSS, and shadcn/ui.
+- **Futurin** (Founder): My software lab where I build and deploy micro-SaaS products using Next.js, TypeScript, Tailwind CSS, and shadcn/ui (mostly).
+- **Fair Pricing Works** (Community Contribution): A website focused on bringing attention to Purchasing Power Parity (PPP).
+In the AI and subscription era, it is harder than it needed to be for people living in countries with depreciated currencies, like Brazil or India.
+PPP helps bridge the gap.
+- **Quick prototypes**: Most ideas I want to try start out as **quick prototypes** just for myself, built using **GitHub Spark** (or similar tools: v0.app, bolt.new, etc.) and **prompt engineering**.

+**AI-Powered Stuff:**

 - **Adapta AI Challenge**: Selected as one of ~80 finalists (from 2,000+ applicants) for Brazil's largest AI Hackathon.
 Built an OOH analytics tool in ~24h, placed **Top 3**, and presented to **~7,000 people** at the Adapta Summit main stage.
-- **Quick prototypes**: Most ideas I want to try start out as **quick prototypes** just for myself, built using **GitHub Spark** (or similar tools: v0.app, bolt.new, etc.) and **prompt engineering**.
-- **YourLinx** (Product): A local-only, private and personal golink Chrome Extension.
-Building with React and Tailwind CSS.

-**AI-Powered Stuff:**
+- **Chronos Task Manager** (Product): An event-driven task management system with AI-powered natural language parsing.
+See [details about architecture, features and tech stack](https://gist.github.com/marcelocra/b1601766323d5b901d23660b211e0730).
 - **[Acerto AI](https://acerto.ai)** (Product): A personal assistant for debt collection via WhatsApp.
 Building with Next.js, Tailwind CSS, shadcn/ui, Evolution API, etc.
 - **[concept-compass](https://github.com/marcelocra/concept-compass)** (Hackathon): An infinite mind-map generator using OpenAI's OSS models.
 Built it to test and learn [Kiro](https://kiro.dev) (an AI-powered, spec-driven coding assistant).
-- **[Viralei](https://viralei.com.br)** (Hackathon): Turns legislative bills into engaging videos using AI.
-Built and deployed the MVP in 4 days, with Next.js.
-Still working on it.
 - **Solo Founder AI Engine** (In Progress): An integrated system orchestrating multiple AI tools: VS Code with Roo Code, Copilot, and Codex, plus n8n and Dify for workflow automation.
 Being designed to help solo founders ship like a team.

 **Developer Tools:**